Yungkc0/TCP_IM/docs/Protocol.md

 6. ENCODING

-		All data is encoded using UTF-8.
+		All is encoded using UTF-8.